pileon/shelley/design.md

 aims to be that set of requirement and design to make a good and stable foundation.

+### About this document

+Note that this document is not a straight-up design document, instead it's more of a list of things that needs to be done, as well as a roadmap.

 # Requirements

 It has not yet been decided if the shell should be POSIX compatible, or use